CWWhitney/ethnobotanyR/README.md

 install.packages("ethnobotanyR")
 ```

-You can install the released version of ethnobotanyR from [GitHub](https://github.com) with:
+You can install the working version of ethnobotanyR from [GitHub](https://github.com) with:

 ``` r
 devtools::install_github(“CWWhitney/ethnobotanyR”)